Racer159/jackal/adr/0008-begin-using-unit-tests.md

 ## Context

-There are sections of the code that are not easily able to be tested by our end-to-end testing and now that Zarf is moving into being a library for other products there will be more scrutiny around our defined interfaces.
+There are sections of the code that are not easily able to be tested by our end-to-end testing and now that Jackal is moving into being a library for other products there will be more scrutiny around our defined interfaces.
 This ADR explores ways that we could adjust our testing strategy to address these concerns.

 Potential considerations:

-1. Introduce Unit-Testing Zarf-wide
+1. Introduce Unit-Testing Jackal-wide
     Pros:
         - More of the codebase is covered with tests and will force us to take more consideration when updating it
     Cons:
         - As the codebase evolves the efficacy of these tests is likely to go down, especially if they are written to the code rather than the interface

-2. Introduce Unit Testing in a defined and limited capacity within Zarf
+2. Introduce Unit Testing in a defined and limited capacity within Jackal
     Pros:
         - A decent amount of the codebase will be tested (specifically we can target those areas difficult to e2e test)
         - We can be picky about what/where we unit test so that the maintenance burden of the tests is not too high